tweakmy/ue4-in-docker/README.md

 $cd ue4-in-docker
 ````

-2) clone the unreal engine within the folder, it will prompt for your password
+2) clone the unreal engine within the folder, it will prompt for your github password
 ````
 $git clone https://github.com/EpicGames/UnrealEngine.git
 $cd UnrealEngine
 ````
-Run Setup.sh here to save time trying to download the Unreal Editor Dependencies (this would be the content,docu,sample,tutorial) during the docker build
+3) Run Setup.sh here to save time trying to download the Unreal Editor Dependencies (this would be the content,docu,sample,tutorial) during the docker build
  ````
 $sudo apt-get install mono libmono-microsoft-build-tasks-v4.0-4.0-cil
 $./Setup.sh
 ````

-Now, this can be other git repo, which I will update shortly

-3) copy your NVIDIA driver file this folder (ue4-in-docker)
+**This is very time consuming as well

-4) Modify the `RUN apt-get install -yq --no-install-recommends nvidia-340` in the Dockefile and put the correct NVIDIA driver in there.
+4) Modify the `RUN apt-get install -yq --no-install-recommends nvidia-340` in the Dockefile and put the correct NVIDIA driver version in there.
-Dont know how best to automate this to work for everybody running in Linux
+**Dont know how best to automate this to work for everybody running in Linux

 #### Do docker build